Updated December 2015

 - Medical students spent six weeks working with primary care physicians and conducting a community-based research project in 27 counties, including Morris County, as part of KU Medical Center's summer 2015 Rural Primary Care Practice and Research Program, one of several programs designed to encourage students to consider practicing medicine in a rural Kansas community.

-- Morris County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education director.
+- Morris County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the Medical Education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

 - 17 KU Medical Center alumni live and/or practice in Morris County.

 - 5 enrollments in KU Medical Center continuing education/professional development courses and conferences by Morris County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Please fill out the form below with any information that we are missing for this county.